AchelDrinker/Minishell/README.md

-# Minishell
+# FLEXSHELL

-Il nous manque :
+Definition :

-- pipe
+Showing off your valuables in a non-humble way.

+Leaks arent an option.
+Just pleasure.